SysKitTeam/docs-point/governance-and-automation/provisioning/templates.md

  - **Sharing Permission** - helps control the way things in the site can be shared.
 Choose between:
    -  Site owners and members can share files, folders, and the site.
 People with edit permission can share files and folders.
-   - ite owners and members and people with edit permission can share files and folders, but only owners can share the site.
+   - site owners and members, and people with edit permission can share files and folders, but only owners can share the site.
    - Only site owners can share files, folders, and the site.

 - **Allow Access Requests** - decides who receives access requests for all workspaces created from the template.
 The options are:
   - Owners
   - Specific user(s)
-    - If specific user(s) is selected, the name of at least one specific user needs to be entered in the provided space.
+    - If Specific user(s) is selected, the name of at least one specific user needs to be entered in the provided space.

 - **Sensitivity Label** - choose from available sensitivity labels available in your tenant to define which are applied on all workspaces created from the template.